-Baptisms are held the first and third Sundays at 2PM.
-Please schedule a few weeks in advance.
+- Baptisms are held the first and third Sundays of every month at 2:30 pm.

 Confirmation is the sacrament by wish the Holy Spirit seals the person receiving the sacrament with His gifts.
 The effect is that of what the Apostles received at Pentecost, namely the gifts of the spirit, the strengthening of faith, and an increase of grace.
 The Apostles confirmed the baptized by “a laying on of hands.”
 The bishop is the regular minister of confirmation.
 However, in the Chaldean Church the chrism oil, which is blessed by the Bishop, is the sign of his participation.
 In our Church confirmation is administered with baptism, so that the baptized may be washed of original sin, have the Holy Spirit dwell within them, receive the gifts of the Spirit, and have their faith fortified all at once.